TinkerStorm/discord-markdown-syntax/content/markup/code-blocks.md

 > **Section Notes**
 > :one: Despite how it may render itself inside an intent with the WYSIWYG editor, it is perfectly valid Markdown given the behaviour.
+> :two: Content provided after an indent will be rendered at least another line below.

 **[`ESCAPE MARKDOWN`]**